 As a shy and quiet child, books and my imagination were my closest friends: reading, crayons and paper doll families provided hours of play and entertainment.
 Sketching became my creative pastime as a teen, with photos of favourite musicians, landscapes, or any neighbourhood children who’d sit still long enough as my subjects.
-I was happiest creating and making things, but art classes filled up year after year in school – and I was far too shy to ask (or beg) to be let in.
+I was happiest creating and making things, but school art classes filled up year after year – and I was far too shy to ask (or beg) to be let in.

 Adulthood brought grown-up responsibilities and little time for artistic pursuits.
 Even so, my creative voice found an outlet in home, garden, and stitching stories with needle and thread.

 When painful memories surfaced and several life events cracked my heart open, art revealed itself as soul medicine and my creative companion once again – offering gifts of curiosity, play, wonder and meaning.
 I fully embraced this heART-led, healing path with a beginners mind and spirit, finding joy in my own creative process as well as nurturing it in others through small group workshops and retreats.

 I’ve been fascinated by the places where spirituality, psychology, and art meet and overlap.
 The discovery and subsequent training in the field of Expressive Arts allowed me to weave and apply those interests to create a life and body of work that has meaning and purpose, feeds my creative spirit, and makes my heart sing.

 As a self-taught artist and avid reader, my creative voice is often drawn to expression within the pages of a book or journal.
 I love making my own books, using old papers, recycled materials, fabric and found objects: an inspiring poem or quote, nature, an image, my intuition and the creative process guides my hand.
 Creativity is never done; it continues to evolve, as I do.
 I create to keep becoming.